This article is part of our Business Startup Guide, a curated list of our articles that will get you up and running in no time!

 No matter what kind of business you establish, you’ll have to file paperwork with the state.
 The bank needs this information on your business structure too.

 If you set up an LLC, you’ll need articles of organization.
 If you set up a proprietorship, you’ll need your DBA (doing business as) papers.
 If you set up a corporation, you’ll need to bring your articles of incorporation.
 If you have a business partner, bring your partnership agreement.

 In some states, specific businesses need a business license to operate.
 When you establish your business with the state, you’ll be notified if you need a license.
 If it’s required by the state, the bank will need to see it to make sure your business is legitimate.

 Every bank is different, but there’s always an application to fill out.
 It’s a good idea to pick up the application and fill it out at home.
 That way, you’ll be ready to go as soon as you sit down with a banker.

 What to expect when you open an account

 You’ll sit down with a banker and talk about your business needs.
 The banker will go over different account options with you and review your paperwork.
 If you haven’t filled out an application ahead of time, you’ll do that too.

 You’ll fill out a signature card so the bank can check your signature against various transactions.
 If you have a business partner, he or she will need to sign a card as well to have access to the account.

-Your personal credit score will be checked.
+The bank will check your personal credit score.
 The bank wants to know who they’re dealing with, so expect them to take a look at your financial history.
-If you plan to ask for banking features like a line of credit, the accessibility of these features are based on your credit score.
+If you plan to ask for a line of credit or a loan, some of that decision will be based on your credit score.

-The whole process will likely take an hour or so, maybe longer if you plan to discuss additional products like savings accounts or lines of credit.
+The whole process will likely take an hour or so, maybe longer if you plan to discuss additional products like savings accounts, business credit cards, or lines of credit.